gchq/gaffer-experimental/gaffer-as-a-service/gaas-rest/documentation/APIDocs.md

 # /gaas-rest-service/graphs/{graphId}

 Deletes a graph given the ID of a graph.
+This will delete the graph as well as all its associated resouces in the cluster.

 `DELETE /gaas-rest-service/graphs/{graphId}`